slds-lmu/wildlife-experiments/README.md

       - `acquisition_function`: acquisition criterion used in active learning.
 Must be one of: "random" (random sampling), "entropy" (highest softmax entropy as a proxy of predictive uncertainty), "breakingties" (smallest gap between first- and second-largest class probability as a proxy of predictive uncertainty).
       - `active_dir`: path to directory where images and files for the annotation step in the active learning loop shall be stored.
       - `al_iterations`: number of active learning iterations.
+      - `al_batch_size`: number of images to be selected for annotation in each active learning iteration.
       - `human_annotation`: will there be an actual human labeling images during active learning?
 If False, labels will be iteratively fetched from `label_file_train`, simulating active learning.
 - Only for the **PAPER EXPERIMENTS**:
-  - You need to run the following files with arguments:
+  - You need to run the following files (in this order) with arguments:
-    - `bash run_prep.sh <GPU> <user name>`
+    - `bash scripts/run_prep.sh <GPU> <personal folder>`
+      - Creates necessary intermediate files, possibly runs the MegaDetector, and creates different data partitions (in-sample, out-of-sample, train/val/test splits etc.).
       - If you wish to use a GPU, enter here the number(s) of the GPUs that shall be visible to CUDA.
-      - Specify your user name on the GPU server for paths.
+      - Specify the personal folder in which the `wildlife-experiments` repository is stored (no trailing slash).
       - There are three optional file path arguments you can hand over in the specified order to override the default.
-    - `bash run_experiments.sh <GPU> <user name> <experiment>`
+    - `bash run_experiments.sh <GPU> <personal folder> <experiment>`
+      - Performs different experiments as chosen to provide evidence for the claims of the paper.
-      - In addition to the GPU and user name, specify the experiment you wish to run.
+      - In addition to the GPU and personal folder, specify the experiment you wish to run.
       - Again, there is an optional file path argument.
-      - E.g., `bash run_experiments.sh 1 wimmerl insample_perf`
+      - E.g., `bash scripts/run_experiments.sh 1 /home/wimmerl/projects insample_perf`
-:bulb: Re-run `run_prep.sh` before executing new experiments (for example, active learning modifies some used files).
+:bulb: Re-run `scripts/run_prep.sh` before executing new experiments (for example, active learning modifies some used files).